newlandpe/discord-xauth-integration/README.md

 - `GUILD_MEMBERS_READ`: **Required for the `prune` command** to check if users are still in the guild.
 Without this, the `prune` command will not work correctly.

 Ensure these are properly configured to avoid unexpected behavior.

-### Discord Linked Roles and Multiple Communities

-Discord's Linked Roles feature is tied to a specific **Discord Application**.
-This means that for a single Discord Application, only **one `platform_name` and one `platform_username`** can be displayed in a user's profile.

-If you are managing multiple communities (e.g., different Minecraft servers like "NewLand" and "Hypixel") and a user might have a different XAuth username for each, consider the following:

-- **To display distinct XAuth usernames for each community:** You **must** create a separate Discord Application for each distinct community.
-Each entry in your `config.json` for these communities should then use the `clientId` and `clientSecret` from its own dedicated Discord Application.
-This will result in multiple distinct "XAuthConnect" linked roles appearing on the user's Discord profile, each showing the correct username for that specific community (e.g., one labeled "XAuthConnect" with "PlayerNewLand" and another with "PlayerHypixel").

-- **If using a single Discord Application for multiple communities:** The `platform_username` displayed in Discord's Linked Roles will be overwritten by the last XAuth account the user linked.
-For example, if a user links their "NewLand" account (username "PlayerNewLand") and then their "Hypixel" account (username "PlayerHypixel") using the *same* Discord Application, only "PlayerHypixel" will be displayed as the `platform_username`.

 ### How to get Guild ID